The purpose of psychotherapy is to set people free.

 What can I expect from my Initial Appointment?

 The Initial Appointment is a great opportunity for us to get to know each other better.
 Together, we assess our compatibility, talk about what is affecting you, explore your expectations, requirements and goals, and what I can offer you, and explore how we can work towards fulfilling your hopes from therapy.
 We also open up the space for you to ask me any questions you have, and gauge how you feel about working with me.
-Additionally, we set up a contract discussing boundaries, confidentiality, cancellations, and payments.
+Additionally, we also discuss ethical boundaries, confidentiality, cancellations, and payments.
 The counselling process is different for everyone, and the initial appointment helps us formally begin ours.

 Image Courtesy: Pngtree